-Where practicable a meeting will be arranged with the Employee and their workplace colleague or trade union representative to explain the reason for the suspension and the conditions that will apply.
-The details of the suspension will be confirmed in writing with the Employee, usually within 5 working days.
+A meeting will be arranged with the Employee to explain the reason for the suspension and the conditions that will apply.

-In some instances where it is not practicable or possible for the Employee's representative to be present, the meeting may still proceed in their absence.
-In exceptional circumstances where it is not possible or appropriate for the Employee to attend a meeting in School - suspension may be made in writing.
+In exceptional circumstances where it is not possible or appropriate for the Employee to attend a meeting in School - suspension may be made by phone or video call or in writing.